botandrosedesign/rw24/README.md

 bin/setup
 bin/rails server
 ```
-View the site at [http://localhost:3000](http://localhost:3000)
+View the site at [http://localhost:3000](http://localhost:3000) and follow the installation instructions.

-Note that the site has no data in the database at this point, so it will throw errors.
-Need to make it easy to clone the contents of the production database, or at least start with a sample set of data.

 ## TODO
+* Documentation on how to administer the site.
 * Better acceptance test coverage.
 * Better unit test coverage.
 * Any javascript unit test coverage at all!